killfill/front_end_application/README.md

 This is very much a test of your ability to problem solve indpendently.
 Any questions can be directed to [rl@lucerahq.com](mailto:rl@lucerahq.com), but no further guidance will be given.
 All the information you need is provided for you in the links above.

 ## Delivery
 First, fork this repository.
 In your fork create a directory called `app`.
-Add your resume to the repo's root, and write your application in the app directory.
+Add your resume to the repo's root and write your application in the app directory.
 Keep your git commits clean and use feature branches.
 Your git proficiency will be evaluated.

+#### Good Luck!